 The highest divinity is threefold in its nature, consisting of what are called the three Logoi in Theosophy or Anthroposophy.
 In esoteric Christianity these three aspects are called the Father, Word or Son, and the Holy Ghost; in ancient Indian teachings these are called Brahma, Shiva, Vishnu, in ancient Egypt Osiris, Isis and Horus.
 See Schema FMC00.064.

-The Trinity is to be regarded as intertwined aspects of a threefold Unity from the maha paranirvana and paranirvana planes into the nirvana plane, (see Schema FMC00.062, and Planes or worlds of consciousness), where the threefoldedness gives rise to sevenfoldedness (see Schema FMC00.061) at the level of the Seven creative spirits and Monads.
+The Trinity is to regarded as intertwined aspects of a threefold Unity from the maha paranirvana and paranirvana planes into the nirvana plane, (see Schema FMC00.062, and Planes or worlds of consciousness), where the threefoldedness gives rise to sevenfoldedness (see Schema FMC00.061) at the level of the Seven creative spirits and Monads.

 This threefoldedness of divinity has been subject of much theological debate throughout the cultural ages, and certainly also in the roman catholic church.
 This is directly related to the nature of the human being and Man having a spirit, soul and body.
 Hence the stakes have been high as the human spirit was eradicated by the catholic church in the eight ecumenical council in Constantinopel in 869.

 It is important to realize the limits of intellectual thinking with our contemporary Waking consciousness, whereby thinking is mostly about sensory perception and delineated, separate things within time and space.
 In the higher spiritual world, time and space as we know no longer exists.
-If one maps it to our experiential language, 'everything interpenetrates everywhere with everything at all times'.
-Hence, the nature of spiritual realities at Planes or worlds of consciousness above the spirit world, such as nirvana plane or above, can not be grasped fully in its true nature with current Waking consciousness.
+If one maps it to our experiential language, 'everything interpenetrates everywhere with everything at all times' (see also Cosmic fractal).
+Hence, the nature of spiritual realities at Planes or worlds of consciousness above the spirit world, such as nirvana plane or above, can not be grasped fully in its true nature with current Waking consciousness (see also God experience).
 There is a limit or 'ceiling' to how much sense it makes trying to grasp spiritual realities of higher dimensions, see also stages of clairvoyance.
 Initiates with intuitive clairvoyance have given tentative and symbolic descriptions, and these are about all one can expect at the current low level of intellectual thinking and consciousness.
 See description of this 'disclaimer' point in 1912-04-07-GA136 extract below.